nuuuwan/news_lk3_data/README.md

 *2024-03-28 10:59:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Bribery-Commission-files-legal-action-against-former-CB-Governor-and-four-others/108-279768) · `en`

 Colombo, March 28 (Daily Mirror) - The Commission to Investigate Allegations of Bribery or Corruption has taken legal action against former Governor of the Central Bank Ajith Nivard Cabraal and four others for causing a loss of Rs.
-1,843.3 million loss to the government through the purchase of Treasury Bills.
+1,843.3 million to the government through the purchase of Treasury Bills.

 The Commission said it has filed a case before the Colombo High Court yesterday following investigations into a complaint lodged by former Parliamentarian Sujeewa Senasinghe.